psychemedia/sin-eater-resources/resources/SEMAC_sin-eater-macleod.md

 THE SIN -EATER 53
 from him.
 The look that was on his face was the question.
 "Yes: it was this way.
 Sure, the telh'ng of it is just as I heard it.
 After you ate the sins of Adam Blair, the people there brought out the coffin.
 When they were putting him into it, he was as stiff as a sheep dead in the snow — and just like that, too, with his eyes wide open.
-Well, someone saw you trampling the heather down the slope that is in front of the house, and said, ' It is the Sin-Eater! ' With that, Andrew Blair sneered, and said — ' Ay, 'tis the scapegoat he is! ' Then, after a while, he went on: ' The Sin - Eater they call him: ay, just so: and a bitter good bargain it is, too, if all 's true that 's thought true! ' And with that he laughed, and then his wife that was behind him laughed, and then . . ."
+Well, someone saw you trampling the heather down the slope that is in front of the house, and said, 'It is the Sin-Eater!'
+With that, Andrew Blair sneered, and said — 'Ay, 'tis the scapegoat he is!'
+Then, after a while, he went on: 'The Sin-Eater they call him: ay, just so: and a bitter good bargain it is, too, if all's true that's thought true!'
+And with that he laughed, and then his wife that was behind him laughed, and then . . ."
 "Well, what then?"
 "Well, 'tis Himself that hears and knows if it is true!
 But this is the thing I was told: — After that laughing there was a still- ness and a dread.
 For all there saw that the corpse had turned its head and was looking after you as you went down the